 Satisfactory Academic Progress Requirements (to be eligible for financial aid)

-A student's academic progress is reviewed at the end of each spring term.
-The Financial Aid Office will mail a letter to each student who fails to maintain the minimum academic progress standards detailing their deficiencies and the steps for reinstating their financial aid eligibility.
+A student's academic progress is checked at the end of the spring trimester (July/August).
+The Financial Aid Office will mail a letter to each student who fails to maintain the minimum academic progress standards detailing their deficiencies and the steps for reinstating financial aid eligibility.
 Students who have lost their financial aid eligibility have the opportunity to appeal for reinstatement.

 Financial Aid Refund Policy

-When students are entitled to a refund as a result of withdrawal from courses, refunds of charges and financial aid will be based on the institutional refund policy as described under academic policies in the University catalog or by clicking here, and on the Return of Title IV Funds calculation as required by Section 484B of the Higher Education Act.
+Students who withdraw from courses prior to the end of the fifth week of the trimester may be entitled to a full or partial refund of tuition charges.
+Refunds of charges and financial aid will be based on the institutional refund policy, as described in the academic policies section of the university catalog or by clicking here, and on the Return of Title IV Funds calculation, as required by Section 484B of the Higher Education Act.
 Federal regulations require that any unearned Title IV aid be returned to the program(s) that provided the funds.

-A withdrawal requires the University to calculate the amount of unearned federal financial aid a student has received.
-The University must:
+A withdrawal requires the university to calculate the amount of unearned aid a student has received.
+The university must:

 1) Unsubsidized Direct Student Loan